orenlab/pytmbot/README.md

 ## 💢 Supported commands

+In addition to button navigation, the bot also supports commands.
+Below is a list of commands and their details:

 | # | Command              | Keyboard button      | Note                                   |
 |---|----------------------|----------------------|----------------------------------------|
 | 1 | `/start`             | None                 | -                                      |